WhatsHalal/handbook/orgchart.md

 ### Software Engineering

 This team is led by **Hazrul** and supported by Senior Engineers, **Fahmi**, **Sergio** and **Hasyimi**.
 All Engineers and Apprentices will be learning extensively from the Seniors and the team conducts itself systematically to achieve the company's goals.

+### SEALs

+This team is led by **Azman** and **Hadi** and are in charge of sales.
+Like the actual SEALs, they are the commandos that go in first, recon, and grab the sale.
+Their elite work is supported by the entire organisation.

+### Marketing

+This team is led by **Andy** and reports to **Azman**.
+They take care of communicating to customers and stakeholders in order to get them to do a desired result, like buy from us!